mas093/League-of-Legends/Small-Projects/README.md

 ## Optimization

 This project is a result of my computer architecture class in college.
 In that class we talked extensively about techniques to increase the efficiency of a program through numerous techniques.
-In order to demonstrate what I learned about this I am currently creating a small demonstration comparing the speed of a 500X500 matrix multiplication.
-The final code will run a 500X500 multiplication on random numbers multiple times and compare the average time of four approaches.
+In order to demonstrate what I learned about this I have created a small demonstration comparing the speed of a 500X500 matrix multiplication.
+The demonstration uses four different software methods to calculate the multiplication with incredibly different results.
 1.)
 Standard python implementation
 2.)
 Standard C implemenation
 3.)
 Multithreaded C implemenation